margoklquali/torque-cli/README.md

 ### Additional environment variables

-It is possible to switch the client to different Torque instance setting custom API host name
+It is possible to switch the client to different Torque instance setting custom API endpoint:

 ```bash
 export TORQUE_HOSTNAME = "torque.example.com"